janesferr/Project1-MedicalCall/Readme.md

 ## Using what we have learn so far, we created an app using APIs found online, to use as a reference to implement in our app.

-## MVP, minimum viable product implemented: APIs used were, Geolocation and Community Benefit Insight
+## MVP, minimum viable product implemented:  Atleast two APIs used in this website: Geolocation and Community Benefit Insight

-## Our Git branching worklfow to some work to git use to it.
-To create separate branches and to push, to pull, to merge and even fetch, it took us a few days and we're still getting used to it.

-## We paracticed Agile software development in that we made requirements for developing our app and distributed assignments to each team member and made solutions through the collaborative effort by self-organizing and cross-functional teamwork to complete our app.
+## Technologies used:
+ * JQuery
+ * Foundation as the CSS Framework
+ * Google Map API
+ * Community Benefit API
+ * Webpack

+The information you will receive from the app about the hospitals will save you time and will get you the help that you need much faster.

+## Description
+Our website and app will allow you to locate any hospital closest to you and be able to have direct consultation with their doctors while providing necessary medical guidance.
+It also allows you to look at the bed count for each hospital near you and the information and location near your location.

 ## A feature implemented in the project, was using FIGMA to do the wireframe for the app.